Xujiayao/BlogSource/source/_posts/11-release-discord-mc-chat.md

     - Support displaying server player count in bot's Discord activity status
     - Support Discord Webhook feature
         - Dynamic-created DMCC Webhook
-        - Customizable Webhook Avatar API
+        - Customizable Webhook Avatar API that is compatible with mods and plugins for real-time skin changes
         - Use the bot itself to send chat messages when Webhook is disabled
     - Support in-game Markdown parsing
     - Support highlighting and using default Unicode and server custom emoji in-game